 Glastonbury Festival was started by founder and somerset dairy farmer Michael Eavis back in the 1970’s.
 Michael apparently had the idea to create a festival while watching a Led Zepplin gig at the open air festival ‘Bath Festival of Blues and Progressive Music 1970’.

 The first festival that he put together was a two day event that started on September 19th 1970 which was the day after legend Jimi Hendrix died (very sad day for music lovers).
 The first Glastonbury festival was called the ‘Pilton Festival’ which later changed its name to ‘Glastonbury Festival of Contemporary Performing Arts’.
-The estimated attendance for the 1970 festival was around 1500 people which in today’s standard is not may at all!
+The estimated attendance for the 1970 festival was around 1500 people which in today’s standard is not many at all!

-The hippy movement was still going strong at this time and so the hippy ideas of the free festival movement and free spirit ran strong through the festival scene.
+The hippy movement was still going strong at this time and so the hippy ideas of the free festival movement and free spirit and hippy clothing ran strong through the festival scene.
 I have mentioned the free festival movement but the first Glastonbury festival was not a free event although compared to today festival prices it was almost free.
 For the meagre price of £1 you received entry as well as free milk from the farm.
 Mmmm yummy.
 Now you can’t say fairer then that.